Generic Name: ponatinib

 Generic Version Available: No

-Iclusig is a kinase inhibitor approved for adults with Philadelphia chromosome positive (Ph+) chronic myeloid leukemia or acute lymphoblastic leukemia who can't use other kinase inhibitor medications.
-It has a specific indication for CML or ALL with a T315I gene mutation.
+Iclusig is a kinase inhibitor approved for adults with chronic myeloid leukemia or acute lymphoblastic leukemia with specific characteristic who are resistant to or cannot use other kinase inhibitors.

 Iclusig targets BCR-ABL, an abnormal tyrosine kinase produced by the Philadelphia chromosome mutation in people with leukemia.
-It also inhibits other kinases including VEGFR, PDGFR, KIT, RET and those in the SRC family.
-Studies showed that Inclusig prevents proliferation of blood cells that grow out of control in people with Ph+ leukemia.
+It also inhibits other kinases including VEGFR, PDGFR, KIT and RET.
+Studies showed that Inclusig prevents proliferation of blood cells that grow out of control in people with specific types of leukemia.
+It was first approved in 2012.

 Iclusig is a tablet taken once daily with or without food.